cdfxscrq/goindex-drive-1/README.md

 ### Main Features
-* Choose from a Light or Dark (_default_) Themes main theme
+* Choose between a Light or Dark (_default_) theme.
-* Choose from multiple borders colours
+* Choose from multiple borders colours.
-* Integrated Search function
+* Integrated Search function.
 * Playable Audio/Video files for e.g. mp4 files without the need to download them to preview it.
-* Works with GDrive/ShareDrive (prev. known as TeamDrive)
+* Works with GDrive/ShareDrive (prev. known as TeamDrive).
-* Multi-level Search within the team drive
+* Multi-level Search within your Share Drive.
 * Basic Encryption support (_does not include rclone based encryption/decryption_)